Tushar-Siddik/simplespinner/README.md

 })
 ```

-There are few more options available, but those are all related to modify css clases for spinner elements.
-We don't recommend changing the classes unless you're trying to customize styles for your spinner and not happy with our classes names.
+There are few more options available, but those are all related to modify css clases for spinner elements. **We don't recommend changing those other options unless you're trying to customize styles for your spinner and not happy with our classes names.**

 ```javascript